metal-stack/metalctl/docs/metalctl_network_ip_create.md

 ### Options

 ```
+      --addressfamily string    addressfamily of the ip to acquire, defaults to IPv4 [optional]
       --bulk-output             when used with --file (bulk operation): prints results at the end as a list. default is printing results intermediately during the operation, which causes single entities to be printed in a row.
   -d, --description string      description of the IP to allocate. [optional]
   -f, --file string             filename of the create or update request in yaml format, or - for stdin.